 About

-During the 2023/24 season, Enyi was the Conductor in Residence for the London Schools Symphony Orchestra.
-He was also one of six conductors selected to conduct the BBC Scottish Symphony Orchestra in 2024, as part of their Emerging Conductors’ Showcase, and was Assistant Conductor for Royal Academy Opera’s production of Britten’s Albert Herring.
-In 2022, Enyi was a finalist at the inaugural Weston Conductors Competition, during which he conducted the National Youth Brass Band of Great Britain and was also awarded the Young Conducting Scholarship with the national choral charity Sing for Pleasure in 2021.
+Enyi also held a position as Conductor-In-Residence with the London Schools Symphony Orchestra in 2023/24.
+In 2022, he was a finalist at the inaugural Weston Conductors Competition, during which he conducted the National Youth Brass Band of Great Britain.
+He was also awarded the Young Conducting Scholarship with the national choral charity Sing for Pleasure in 2021.

 Hugely passionate about music outreach, accessibility, and education, Enyi is the Artistic Director and Founder of Elysium Music.
 Founded in September 2021, Elysium is a charity dedicated to collaborative projects between young professional musicians and children.
 It bridges the gap between music in schools and conservatoire music making by providing side-by-side projects, workshops and resources to provide school musicians with a real flavour of life as a professional musician.